 Big/Little Sister Program

-Our incoming freshman (little sisters) are paired with a senior (big sister) to mentor them as they embark upon their high school years.
+Our incoming freshmen (little sisters) are paired with seniors (big sisters) to mentor them as they embark upon their high school years.
 This relationship begins at the Big Sister/Little Sister breakfast and carried on throughout the year as well as years to follow!

 Seniors cement their unity by coming together as a team to play our rival, Marian High School, in one game of flag football.
 The tradition is a whole weekend of celebration from the Powderpuff rally that the entire school participates in to the BIG game and Regina's homecoming.

-Sophomore’s expand their class identity by choosing class colors, mascot, flower, motto, and song.
+Sophomore’s expand their class identity by choosing their class colors, mascot, flower, motto, patron and song.
 These identifiers become significant part of their senior year experience throughout Powderpuff and even graduation.

 Junior Ring Ceremony

-Juniors are honored as upper-classwomen by the presentation of their class rings.
+Juniors are honored as upper-classwomen by celebrating Holy Mass and the blessing and presentation of their class rings.